jjowens/brokenneon/README.md

 This library does not create any neon-like text effects.
 You have create that yourself.
 However, there are example in default.css file.
 Feel free to re-use it.

+# Library
+The library is called brokenneon.min.js and it can be found in the build folder, "/public".
+It's a minified version of the original source code found in the 'source' folder.

 # build
 The folder build has a couple of examples showing how to use BrokenNeon.js.